Skip to content

 Saved briefs capture the meeting type, topics, memory count, and the full markdown at the time of generation.

-How Many Memories Do I Need?#
+How Many Memories Do I Need?

 The brief system works best after 3-4 meetings worth of ingested content.
-With fewer than 3 memories, Coppermind returns raw data instead of a structured brief (it tells you there isn't enough context yet).
+With fewer than 3 memories, Armbrain returns raw data instead of a structured brief (it tells you there isn't enough context yet).

 The sweet spot: after consistently pasting transcripts for 2-3 weeks, briefs become remarkably good.
 The more you feed it, the better it gets.

-Saving Briefs to Disk#
+Saving Briefs to Disk

 If you've configured a local folder for the client, you can save the brief as a file: